 Naadam Festival Day Two

 We return to the stadium to see the finals of the wrestling, archery and ankle bone shooting.
-There are no weight classes in the wrestling but there is much posturing.
-Each wrestler performs an eagle dance to display his physique before he takes the floor.
-He also has a second who acts as both coach and herald to announce his heroic deeds before the contest begins.
-The wrestlers wear small leather shorts and armlets, so there is plenty of flesh on display, but not as much as in sumo.
+There are no weight classes in the wrestling, the country’s favourite sport, but there is much posturing.
+Each wrestler performs an eagle dance to display his physique, before he takes the floor.
+He also has a second who acts as both coach and herald, to announce his heroic deeds before the contest begins.
+The wrestlers here wear small leather shorts and armlets, so there is plenty of flesh on display, but not as much as in sumo.
+The maximum required costume for wrestling is an open-fronted jacket.
+It is said this requirement was born when it was discovered that one of their wrestling champions was, in fact, a woman.
 All the bouts in the round take place simultaneously in the middle of the arena, so the contests are not easy to follow, especially as the judges (or is it the coaches?) keep intervening.

 Ankle bone shooting is a relatively new sport at Naadam.
 It only came in 36 years ago.
 The competitors have to flick sheep ankle bones at more bones stacked on carved boxes.
 The flickers perch on tiny stools, each with its own special character and place the right leg to the side for balance.
 All the participants sit round in a circle shifting stools when it is their turn.
 As with other sports there is much vocal support and gesticulation and there is ritual tossing of the stones around the circle before each shoot is formally undertaken.